Stick-To/Object-Detection-Tensorflow/README.md

 # Object-Detection-API-Tensorflow

-# features
+# Features
-Every model is implemented in one file!
+Every model is implemented in only one file!
 It is easy for people to understand!

 # models